 Taking recovery "one day at a time" means just figuring out how to get through the next 24-hours substance-free.
 To even contemplate staying abstinent for longer than a day may be an overwhelming idea for some.
 Breaking sobriety down into segments may be the most comfortable approach for a newly recovering addict.
 For example, one day may be broken down into hours or even minutes, if the addict experiences anxiety from not using drugs or drinking.
 With the help of their new support group and a strong relationship with a sponsor, this approach can go from one minute to one hour to one day at a time.

-The true miracles of recovery are those first days.
-They are absolutely impossible to achieve, and yet, it does happen!
-With or without a treatment or recovery setting, there is hope!
-With the hope that they can do it for just one more minute, one more hour, or one more day coupled with the experience of actually having done it for a few minutes, hours and days, there is hope and a sense of certainty.
-A support group will provide this certainty as well.
-As the newcomer hears the stories of the recovery of those in the meetings, they become more assured that, “If they can do it, so can I!"
+The first days of recovery are the true miracles of sobriety.
+They seem absolutely impossible to achieve, but it does happen.
+With or without a treatment or recovery setting, there is hope – whether if it’s for just one more minute, one more hour or one more day.
+A support group will provide a sense of certainty as well.
+After hearing others share their recovery stories, newcomers can say to themselves, "If they can do it, so can I!"